currsed/currsed/README.md

 > <sup>if i have you added, i might not approach you if you're with other people</sub>

+> <sup>+ i'm not really sociative so i won't talk if YOU approach me

 ![me lol](https://media1.tenor.com/m/Vbq3K5r4oy0AAAAd/choso-crying.gif)

 <sup>dnc nor take inspo.</sub>